Yanda Chen

 paper / code

-We propose explanation-consistency finetuning (EC-finetuning), which adapts LLMs to generate more consistent natural-language explanations on related examples by finetuning them on synthetic data that is carefully constructed to contain consistent explanations.
-EC-finetuning improves explanation consistency by 10.0% on four finetuning datasets, and by 4.5% on seven out-of-distribution datasets.
+We propose explanation-consistency finetuning (EC-finetuning), which adapts LLMs to produce more consistent natural-language explanations across related examples by finetuning them on synthetic data constructed to contain consistent explanations.
+EC-finetuning improves explanation consistency by 10.0% on four finetuning datasets and by 4.5% on seven out-of-distribution datasets.

 Do Models Explain Themselves?
 Counterfactual Simulatability of Natural Language Explanations